The reason so many proposals and tenders fail to make it past the first cut? The proposal writer confuses activity with preparation.

 - Almost certain to have taken far longer than it should have to write and been a costly and frustrating exercise all round.

-Being invited to make a submission can be a heady experience for any business, especially if the bid in question is for a large corporate or a government department.
+Being invited to write a proposal can be a heady experience for any business, especially if the bid in question is for a large corporate or a government department.
 Conscious of the deadline, you get the team together, hand out copies of the RFT or RFP, delegate who’s going to answer what and tell everyone to get on with it.

 Stop!
 Going any further before identifying with pin-point accuracy what your pitch needs to achieve and before ensuring your entire team has the same understanding will only sabotage your bid.